Maxmusli/WoWelp/README.md

 ## Business Index Page

 A list of businesses that matches the search attributes will be displayed on the index page.
+Users filter the list of businesses with price range and other attributes such as reservation.

+Local state was used to keep track of the selected filter attributes.
+Once filter attribute is selected, function `handleFilter` will be used to select the matching businesses and update the list of businesses to only contain the matching businesses.

 ## Business Show Page

+Show page will display informations about the specific business.

-## Reviews
+## Write/Edit/Delete Review

+Users can read reviews about the business and write a review for the business.
+Users can also edit or delete their own reviews.
+Edit/delete review button will only appear when the current user matches the author of that review.